HsiangHung/Machine_Learning_Note/Anomaly_Detection/README.md

 ### 4.2 Oversample: Up-sample Minority Class

 Oversampling is the process of randomly **duplicating** observations from the minority class.
-We'll resample the minority class **with replacement**, setting the number of samples to match that of the majority class.
+We'll resample the minority class **with replacement (boostrapping)**, setting the number of samples to match that of the majority class.

 Note both oversample and undersample changes data distribution [[Silicon Valley Data Science]][Learning from Imbalanced Classe].
 Oversample makes variables appear to have lower variance than they do.
 Conversely, undersampling can make the independent variables look like they have a higher variance than they do.